-Is your vision blurry, foggy or are the glasses that in the past helped you no longer seem effective?
-Are you having difficulty reading street signs or the menu on the TV or small print with your glasses?
+Is your vision blurry, foggy or are your glasses no longer effective?
+Are you having difficulty reading street signs or writing on the TV or small print?
 Do you need more light to do everyday tasks?
 Does the sunlight or other lights seem overly bright or glaring?
 Do you have difficulty driving at night or see halos around lights?
 If you are experiencing any of these symptoms, you most likely have cataracts.

 A microscopic incision, 2.4 millimeters in size, is created in the cornea as a self-sealing valve so that no stitch is required.
 The cataract is gently removed from the eye with phacoemulsification which utilizes ultrasonic power, vibration and then aspiration.
 A soft foldable acrylic intraocular lens, IOL, is placed in the eye.
 Dr. Schneider will chose the appropriate IOL for your eye after a thorough pre-operative discussion of the options: Monofocal AcrySof IQ IOL, Multifocal AcrySof ReStor IOL or an Astigmatism correcting AcrySof Toric IOL.* The lens is safely inserted through the 2.4 millimeter corneal incision.
 This completes the procedure.
 Most patients are back to their normal routine the following day.
 Cataract surgery has a success rate of over 98%.
 Continuous innovations and techniques such as those employed by Dr. Schneider make the procedure safer than ever.

 *For more IOL information see Premium IOL tab